3ffy/deter.js/README_MISCELLANEOUS.md

 Deter.js : Miscellaneous utilies functions
 ==========================================

-For is own process, Deter need some utilities function.
-Some of them could be usefull outside the plugin so i decided to pack them into the `$.extend` jQuery method.
+For its own process, Deter need some utilities function.
+They could be usefull outside the plugin so i decided to pack them into the `$.extend` jQuery method.

 Packed plugins
 --------------

 As deter use dependencies, you can ofc use these plugins.
 (They are included in the packaged version).

-####`$.md5` : Calculate the md5 hash of a string
+####Calculate the md5 hash of a string: `$.md5`

 ```javascript
 var md5 = $.md5(string);